kaiserbyte/Crouch-Jump/README.md

 # Crouch-Jump
 A customizable Spigot 1.16.5 plugin that temporarily gives players Jump Boost when they crouch.
+Works on 1.1-1.19.3.

 # Commands:
   /crouchjump: Shows the command list (which only contains one other command)